Matt King (rugby league): Melbourne

 The 2004 NRL season saw King develop further as a player at the Storm, he cemented his place in the squad and was vital in the Melbourne side's attack, becoming a potent offensive weapon with his agility, pace, strength and ability to find the try line.
-At the conclusion of the 2004 club season, King finished with a total of fifteen tries and had developed into one of the up-and-coming centres in rugby league.
-This was recognised with his selection in the annual City vs Country match for the Country side.
+At the conclusion of the 2004 club season, King finished with a total of 15 tries and had developed into one of the up-and-coming centres in rugby league.
+This was recognised with his selection in the annual City vs Country Origin match for the Country side.
 He was also named as the Storm's rookie of the year.

 2005 became the season where King would stamp his mark on rugby league, beginning the season by scoring seven tries in the first seven games of the season including a set of doubles against Brisbane and Canberra and again impressing City v Country selectors enough to be again selected in the annual clash.
 After further impressive performances King was called up for his first major representative honour, being selected for the New South Wales State of Origin side for all three games in 2005.
 In the decider he became the 9th player (and 4th New south Welshman) to score a hat-trick in state of Origin.

-King finished the 2005 season at Melbourne with fourteen tries, and coupled with his three for New South Wales, earned a spot in the Australian international side for the 2005 tour of Great Britain.
+King finished the 2005 season at Melbourne with 14 tries, and coupled with his three for New South Wales, earned a spot in the Australian international side for the 2005 tour of Great Britain.
 He played in every game on tour and was again selected out of position on the wing, yet played well enough to earn praise from the Great Britain and Ireland international winger Brian Carney who stated King was "the best winger in the world".